pramnora/julia/README.md

              ...as Julia does NOT understand how to read plain [.txt] files?!
              You might need to save the Notepad file...
              by, deliberately, stating save as: All Files/
              as opposed to the default saving method which is: [.txt].

+             Example of how to run Julia program files: [.jl] through using a DOS prompt...

+>>C:\>julia test01.jl

 **NOTE(3):** At the current date: *Wed 15th Sep 2021* I seem to have downloaded Julia version: 1.6.2